10sajan10/consumer-program/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries or further assistance, please contact Sajan at sajan.neupane@usu.edu .
+For any inquiries or further assistance, please contact Sajan at sajan.neupane@usu.edu/sajanneupane137@gmail.com .